Thakurjii/PenPal/README.md

 ### How to Use :-

 * For linux, run the executable file by "./penpal" from the command line in the directory where executable file is present.
-* For windows, just run "penpal.exe" by double clickimg on it.
+* For windows, just run "penpal.exe" by double clicking on it.